smroid/cedar-solve/docs/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You have two options to manually download the source code.

-1. Download the release of your choice by going to `GitHub Releasess <https://github.com/smroid/cedar-solve/releases>`_ and downloading the `Source Code` archive in your preferred format.
+1. Download the release of your choice by going to `GitHub Releases <https://github.com/smroid/cedar-solve/releases>`_ and downloading the `Source Code` archive in your preferred format.

 2. Download the latest code from the `GitHub repository <https://github.com/smroid/cedar-solve>`_.
 Click `Clone or Download` and